-Summer is Here and the Season is Hot!
+Tropical Flowers are Here and the Season is Hot

 Tropical flowers never fail to amaze with their colors and forms.
 They are also bold in color and exhibit unique shapes, so they are sure to get a conversation started.
 Summer is the perfect time to explore using tropical flowers in arrangements as they are long-lasting and can tolerate hot, humid environments.
 Unlike most flowers, tropical flowers do not like the cold.
 Tropical flowers should not be stored in coolers or at temperatures below 60 degrees or they will blacken.
 They love humidity and the occasional misting.